demeyere/hnefatafl/README.md

 The enemy moves first, and then players take alternate turns moving a single man.
 All men may move any number of vacant squares along a row or a column, like a rook.

-Men are killed if they are sandwiched between two opposing men, or between an opposing man and a castle or empty throne, along a column or a row.
+Men are killed if they are sandwiched between two opposing men, or between an opposing man and a castle or empty Throne, along a column or a row.
 A man is only killed if the trap is closed by a move of the opponent.
-A killed man is removed from the board and is no longer active in the play.
+A killed man is removed from the board.
 The King may take part in kills.

 The King is killed when the enemy surrounds him in all four directions.